abbeyskinner/Bios611-Project/README.md

 * Go to https://localhost:8787 and sign in with the username: rstudio and password: mypassword.
 * Once connected to Rstudio, run `cd work` to navigate to the work folder.
 * Run `make clean` to clean out all the targets.
-* Finally run `make report/report.html` to build the report.
+* Finally run `make report/report.html` to build the report and enjoy!

-More information on the `survivoR` package can be found here: https://cran.r-project.org/web/packages/survivoR/survivoR.pdf